13 Traits of an emotionally draining person

 No matter how many times you tell yourself that you won’t get sucked into their drama, you keep falling for it.
 This is because emotionally draining people have a knack for eliciting emotional reactions from others.

 It’s all in the voice tone and body language they use.
-Their tone can be so accusatory that you’re forced to defend yourself and reply similarly.
+Their tone can be so accusatory that you must defend yourself and reply similarly.
 They yell, making you yell in turn.
 Before long, you find yourself in another mess with them.

 6. They don’t admit their faults